Technician in blue uniform servicing a wall-mounted air conditioner.

 Optimize home energy efficiency

-Before the scheduled installation, you may have to improve energy efficiency at home.
+Before the scheduled installation, you may need to improve your home’s energy efficiency.
 Hire someone to seal gaps around doors, windows, and openings.
 This helps prevent the air conditioner from working too hard, helping lower your energy bills.

 Also, consult an electrician to check if the existing wiring and circuits are compatible with the new air conditioner.
 Doing all these extra steps helps prevent incurring additional charges during installation.